Two Rooms and a Boom Review

 And imagine the Coy Boy in this scenario, ostracized by both teams.
 That player isn’t having the best time.

 To play devil’s advocate to my own criticism, if a Spy gets lucky with a Bomber/President who is willing to quickly share their whole card, one team has both pieces of the endgame puzzle, which can be powerful.
 Some of the neutral card abilities can also inject some additional chaos.
 However, those possibilities have been comparatively rare in my plays, and it also doesn’t mitigate the insular huddles that stifle inter-team interaction that is the hallmark of so many fine social games.

 How I Learned to Stop Worrying and Love the Bomb

-I stand by that critique, but it ultimately doesn’t sully what’s at the core of this game: chaotic, tribal fun.
+In any case, I stand by that critique above, but it ultimately doesn’t sully what’s at the core of this game: chaotic, tribal fun.
 That earliest round of shifty glances when someone won’t share with you is priceless.
 Trying in vain to convince someone you’re the President (when you’re not) without showing them your card is hilarious.
 When everyone gathers to reveal the winner(s) and loser(s), it’s guaranteed that roughly half the room will yell in joy and the other will yell in heartbreak.
 These are great moments, and they’re ones that few games can reliably deliver.

 Who Won’t Like This